mo7amedfe/myEcommerce/README.md

 I used components , guard , lazy loading , pipe , interceptor ..etc
 Features:
-*get products by categories , brand , hot offers , best sellers and new products and search by name *sign in , sign up
+*get products by categories , brand , hot offers and search by name *sign in , sign up
 *add and remove products from wishlist and shopping cart *make cash and online payment